IDITAROD & NORTHERN LIGHTS TOUR (10- DAYS)

 • Anchorage Airport transfers (pick-up and drop-off)

-• Musher’s Banquet Dinner
+• Musher’s Banquet Dinner/Mushers Meet & Greet Event

-• Rainy Pass Checkpoint Fly-Out
+• Fly-out Day Trip to the Rainy Pass Checkpoint

 • World Ice Art Championship Admission (Fairbanks)